JPCERTCC/impfuzzy/README.md

   https://www.jpcert.or.jp/magazine/acreport-impfuzzy_volatility.html (Japanese)
   http://blog.jpcert.or.jp/2016/12/a-new-tool-to-d-d6bc.html (English)

+## impfuzzy for Volatility3
+  Volatility plugin for comparing the impfuzzy / imphash / ssdeep

 ## impfuzzy for Neo4j
   Python script for clustering malware based on fuzzy hash and importing/visualizing the result using Neo4j